 While some shoppers might best be persuaded to purchase your product from a simple ad on Instagram, others might need longer engagement content and multiple touchpoints.
 What’s more, brand websites, and Connected TV all play a role in driving purchase intent and add to carts in a multichannel shopping journey.

 Using data to strategize your online presence can build stronger eCommerce marketing initiatives, and that starts with gathering first-party data to understand and segment your consumers.
 With this information, you can launch targeted campaigns and improve your chances of success while leveraging one or more of these social channels.
-Further, third-party analytics tools can provide you with these insights across platforms, and tell you how each channel plays a part of an overall buying journey for your brand.
+Further, omni-channel retail analytics tools can provide you with these insights across platforms, and tell you how each channel plays a part of an overall buying journey for your brand.

 Want to learn more about social commerce and the metrics that make up your brand’s eCommerce strategy?
 Check out The Modern Digital Marketer’s Guide to eCommerce Performance Metrics!